jschwander/genesis-website/VERCEL-WEBHOOK-SETUP.md

-# Setting Up Automatic Blog Post Generation with Vercel & Sanity
+# Setting Up Automatic Blog Post Generation with Vercel & GitHub Actions

 This guide will help you set up your website to automatically generate blog post HTML files whenever you publish a post in Sanity.